3.2: Protein Purification

 A better way might be to envision a sharing of the electron between the Li+ and Co(IV) ions.
 We'll address this more below.

-On charging (nonspontaneous, driven by plugging in the car), the reverse process occurs as reduced Li in LiCoO2 gives up an electron (as Zn in the left figure above) to form Li+ which moves to the graphite electrode.
-Here is an animation (which works sometimes on refreshing the browser) showing the structure and Li ion diffusion out of a LiCoO2 cathode (click the Lithium Ion Diffusion Icon).
+On charging (nonspontaneous, driven by plugging in the car), the reverse process occurs as reduced Li in LiCoO2 gives up an electron (as Zn in the left figure above) to form Li+, which moves to the graphite electrode.
+Here is an animation (which sometimes works on refreshing the browser) showing the structure and Li-ion diffusion out of a LiCoO2 cathode (click the Lithium Ion Diffusion Icon).

-The crystal structure of (a) and (b) graphite, (c) and (d) C12Li, and (e) and (f) C6Li. (b, d, and f) Show a c-axis view of graphite, C12Li, and C6Li, in which Li locates at the center of six-member rings of carbon.
+The crystal structure of (a) and (b) graphite, (c) and (d) C12Li, and (e) and (f) C6Li. (b, d, and f) Show a c-axis view of graphite, C12Li, and C6Li, in which Li is located at the center of six-member carbon rings.
 Phys.
 Chem.
 Chem.
 Phys., 2017,19, 19058-19066.
 Creative Commons Attribution-NonCommercial 3.0 Unported

 Here are two views of the LiC6 anode structure (see this link for a 3D view).
-Carbons in graphite are shown as gray spheres while Li is shown as purple spheres.
+Carbons in graphite are shown as gray spheres, while Li is shown as purple spheres.
 Lithium migrates in a 2D plane between 2 graphene layers (graphene is a single layer of graphite).
-Here is another link for the structure of LiC6
+Here is another link for the structure of LiC6.

-The empirical formula for this structure is LiC6 but it is also written as C6Li.
-If we consider LiC6 as purely an ionic compound, the lithium would appear to have a +1 charge and oxidation state and each of the Cs would be -1/6 = -0.166 with the electron from Li entering the pi cloud of graphite.
-But didn't we say above that Li like as an 0 oxidation number/charge (i.e it's a neutral atom) in the LiC6 structure?
+The empirical formula for this structure is LiC6, but it is also written as C6Li.
+If we consider LiC6 as purely an ionic compound, the lithium would appear to have a +1 charge and oxidation state, and each of the Cs would be -1/6 = -0.166, with the electron from Li entering the pi cloud of graphite.
+But didn't we say above that Li likely has a 0 oxidation number/charge (i.e., it's a neutral atom) in the LiC6 structure?

 Here is some help for this problem.
-Assigning electrons for charge state in metal ion complexes is arbitrary and doesn't indicate the actual electron density around an atom (such as in the case of H3O+ in which O has a formal charge of +1 but has almost all of the electron density).
+Assigning electrons for charge state in metal ion complexes is arbitrary.
+It doesn't indicate the actual electron density around an atom (such as in the case of H3O+, in which O has a formal charge of +1 but has almost all of the electron density).
 In the case of a transition metal complex, we can consider the bond between the metal and ligand to be a coordinate covalent bond.
 For a transition metal complex, the metal's oxidation number can be determined by first separating (in your mind) the ligand and its donating electrons from the metal.
 There are 2 ways to do this:

-• send both electrons in the coordinate covalent bond to the withdrawn ligand (ie. a heterolytic cleavage).
+* send both electrons in the coordinate covalent bond to the withdrawn ligand (ie. a heterolytic cleavage).
 If the ligand is -NH3, the removed ligand has a full lone pair (:NH3) and is neutral.
-For a -CH3 ligand, the removed ligand would be :CH3-, a carbanion, with a negative charge.
+For a -CH3 ligand, the removed ligand would be :CH3-, a carbanion with a negative charge.

-• send one electron to the withdrawn ligand and one to the metal (i.e a homolytic cleavage).
+* send one electron to the withdrawn ligand and one to the metal (i.e a homolytic cleavage).
 If the ligand is -CH3, the removed ligand is .CH3 (free radical and neutral).

 Here is a figure showing the LiCoO2 cathode.